 401(k) Plans

-401(k)s are available to businesses of any size, and are highly customizable.
+401(k)s are available to private companies of any size, and are highly flexible.
 Employees may defer their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 - Traditional 401(k)s